billyzkid/phamine/README.md

 	5 specs, 0 failures in 0.044s

-To run your own tests with phamine, look at sample/SpecRunner.html and modify accordingly.
+To run your own tests with phamine, modify sample/SpecRunner.html accordingly.

 Credits
 -------